AnkitNayak-eth/chatGhost-node.js/README.md

 ## Contribution
 Contributing: Contributions to the code are welcome!.
 Please fork the repository and submit a pull request with your changes.

+# Thank you

+Thank you for checking out ChatGhost!

+We appreciate your interest in our project.
+Your support and feedback are invaluable.
+Feel free to contribute and help us improve ChatGhost.

+Happy chatting!